-The AI research in the area of peace, justice and security at each of the three universities in Zuid-Holland complements the AI research being performed by the other two.
+The AI research in the area of peace, justice and security at each of the universities in Zuid-Holland complements the AI research being performed by the other two.
 Three researchers explain.

 Bram Klievink works at Leiden University’s Campus The Hague as Professor Digitalisation and Public Policy.
 His collaborative work on AI in South-Holland began with a research project at the point where cybersecurity and governance meet, with his TU Delft colleague Michel van Eeten.
 They worked with the AIVD on research on identifying and understanding digital threats.
 For instance, by developing new instruments to measure the threat level of critical networks and to recognise attacker behaviour.